Code-Institute-Submissions/majkenskitchen/README.md

 #### Images

 - The photograph used as a hero background image throughout the project was obtained from [Engin Akyurt on Pixabay](https://pixabay.com/photos/casserole-dish-vegetable-tomato-2776735/).
+- Photograph 1 in the gallery was obtained from [Engin Akyurt on Pixabay](https://pixabay.com/photos/table-wine-invite-food-champagne-2439953/).